Vocal Performance Major - Bachelor of Arts (BA) Degree

 Loading Form

-Strengthen Your Vocal and Chorus Performance Skills With a BA in Music - Singing Degree Emphasis
+Hone Your Vocal and Chorus Performance Skills

 • Voice science and pedagogy for voice instruction, with an emphasis on pedagogical application and vocal health

-• Style and literature by great composers, from the beginning of solo song through the romantic period to the contemporary period, including art song, popular styles, opera, Broadway and pop music
+• Style and literature by great composers, from the beginning of solo song through the Romantic Period to the Contemporary Period, including art song, popular styles, opera, Broadway and pop music

 • German, Italian and French song transliteration using the International Phonetic Alphabet, including the correct performance of sounds